Zemach and Friar radii of the proton and neutron from lattice QCD: Model average and final result

 \section{Model average and final result}

 As in Refs.\@ \cite{Djukanovic2023,Djukanovic2023a}, we do not have a strong \apriori preference for one specific setup of the B$\chi$PT fits.
-Thus, we determine our final result as well as the statistical and systematic error estimates from an average over the different fit models and kinematic cuts, using weights derived from the Akaike Information Criterion (AIC) \cite{Akaike1973,Akaike1974,Neil2022,Burnham2004,Borsanyi2015,Borsanyi2021}.
-All values for the Zemach radius entering the average are listed in the \hyperref[sec:appendix]{appendix}, together with the associated weights.
+Thus, we determine our final results as well as the statistical and systematic error estimates from an average over the different fit models and kinematic cuts, using weights derived from the Akaike Information Criterion (AIC) \cite{Akaike1973,Akaike1974,Neil2024,Burnham2004,Borsanyi2015,Borsanyi2021}.
+All values for the Zemach radii and third Zemach moments entering the average are listed in the \hyperref[sec:appendix]{Supplemental Material}, together with the associated weights.
 More details on our procedure can be found in section V of Ref.\@ \cite{Djukanovic2023}.
-As our final result for the Zemach radius of the proton, we obtain
+As our final results, we obtain